glouppe/info8010-deep-learning/course-syllabus.md

 ## Videos

-Videos from Spring 2021 are available at [https://bit.ly/3roQmea](https://bit.ly/3roQmea), but they are not up-to-date with the current materials.
+Videos from Spring 2025 are available [myUnicast](https://my.unicast.uliege.be/).

-New videos will be recorded this year throughout the course.
+Videos from Spring 2021 are available at [Youtube](https://bit.ly/3roQmea), but they are not up-to-date with the current materials.

 .center.width-70[![](figures/course-syllabus/youtube.png)]